Orélie-Antoine de Tounens: Biography

+Antoine Tounens was born in 12 May 1825.
+His father was the French butcher Jean Tounens from La Chèze, while his mother, Katerina Zardon (Katerina Zartoudi) (Greek: Κατερίνα Ζαρτούδη), was a Greek seamstress from Patras, Greece.

-In 1858, Antoine de Tounens, a former lawyer in Périgueux (France) had read the book of Alonso de Ercilla, La Araucana, and decided to go to Araucania, inspired by the book to become the King of Araucania.
-He landed at the port of Coquimbo in Chile and spent two years in Valparaíso and Santiago, studying Spanish.
+In 1858, Antoine de Tounens, a former avoué in Périgueux (France) had read the book of Alonso de Ercilla, La Araucana, and decided to go to Araucania, inspired by the book to become the King of Araucania.
+He disembarked at the port of Coquimbo in Chile and spent two years in Valparaíso and Santiago, studying Spanish.
 Later he moved South to the Bio-Bio where he met some loncos (Mapuche tribal leaders).
 He promised them arms and the help of France to maintain their independence from Chile.
-The indians elected him Great Toqui, Supreme Chieftain of the Mapuches possibly in the belief that their cause might be better served with a European acting on their behalf.
+The indians elected him Great Toqui, Supreme Chieftain of the Mapuches.

-By two decrees on November 17, 1860 and November 20, 1860, he proclaimed himself king of Araucania and Patagonia under the name Orélie-Antoine I.
+By two decrees on 17 November 1860 and 20 November 1860, he proclaimed himself king of Araucania and Patagonia under the name Orélie-Antoine I.

-He writes in his Memoirs in 1863 "I took the title of king, by an ordinance of November 17, 1860, which established the bases of the hereditary constitutional government founded by me [...]
-On November 17, I returned to Araucania to be publicly recognized as king, which took place on December 25, 26, 27 and 30.
+De Tounens wrote in his Memoirs in 1863 "I took the title of king, by an ordinance of 17 November 1860, which established the bases of the hereditary constitutional government founded by me [...]
+On 17 November I returned to Araucania to be publicly recognized as king, which took place on 25, 26, 27 and 30 December.
 Weren't we, the Araucanians, free to bestow power on me, and I to accept it?"

-He sent copies of the constitution of his kingdom to Chilean newspapers and El Mercurio published a portion of it on 29 December 1860.
+De Tounens sent copies of the constitution of his kingdom to Chilean newspapers and El Mercurio published a portion of it on 29 December 1860.
 Then he returned to Valparaíso to wait for the representatives of the Chilean government.
 They ignored him.
 He also attempted to involve the French government in his idea, but the French consul, after making some inquiries, came to the conclusion that de Tounens was insane.
 He returned to Araucanía where many Mapuche tribes were again preparing to fight the incursions of the Chilean Army during the occupation of Araucanía.

 The supposed founding of the Kingdom of Araucanía and Patagonia led to the Occupation of Araucanía by Chilean forces.
 Chilean president José Joaquín Pérez authorized Cornelio Saavedra Rodríguez, commander of the Chilean troops, to invade Araucanía.

 His servant, Juan Bautista Rosales, contacted Chilean authorities and Antoine de Tounens was captured on 5 January 1862 by the Chilean army, then imprisoned and declared insane on 2 September 1862 by the court of Santiago and expelled to France on 28 October 1862.